andreabradpitto/Experimental-robotics-laboratory/assignment3/other/mainpage.md

 There is only a single topic directly generated by this package:

-- `play_topic`: it is used by the `human_node` node (see [human.py](scripts/human.py) in order to communicate the willingness to play, and then also the room the robot should reach.
-The finite state machine node (`dog_fsm_node`) subscribes to this topic, and so it is the one handling human requests.
+- `/play_topic`: it is used by the `/human_node` node (see [human.py](scripts/human.py) in order to communicate the willingness to play, and then also the room the robot should reach.
+The finite state machine node (`/dog_fsm_node`) subscribes to this topic, and so it is the one handling human requests.

 The custom [ROS messages](http://wiki.ros.org/Messages) implemented are: